 Alexandroupolis is the largest city in Western Thrace.
 The water element is part of the city’s appealing personality as it is the largest port in the region.
 Want to learn more?
 Find all the information about Alexandroupolis’s ferry connections, attractions and surrounding beaches οn Ferryhopper.

 The sandy Red Rocks beach with crystal clear waters in Alexandroupolis

 Vacation in Alexandroupolis

 Alexandroupolis is the crossroads between Asia, the Balkans and the Mediterranean world.
 Their cultural influence is reflected in the city’s aromas, tastes and flavors, which offer a wide range of food, drink and entertainment.

 The soul of Alexandroupolis is its port with plenty of restaurants, shops and the lighthouse’s luminous beacon to accompany you along the sea.

-Also, the city has been awarded and recognized as a "green city" and an innovative urban center for its efforts in energy efficiency and renewable energy sources.
+Alexandroupolis is also a "green city" and an innovative urban center: the city has adopted environmental policies in favor of energy efficiency and renewable energy sources.

 Keep on reading to find the best of Alexandroupolis and explore ferry connections.